 Related: How Much Protein Do We Really Need?

-Another option that plant-based protein seekers often look to is soy protein powder.
+Another option for plant-based protein powder is soy protein.
 Soy protein is derived from soybeans, one of the only types of plant-based foods that are a complete protein source, containing all of the essential amino acids the human body needs but can’t produce on its own.
 Organic soy powders are popular among vegetarians and vegans, however, the health benefits of soy in general continue to be controversial.
 In the U.S. and Canada, almost all soy that is not listed as organic on the label has been genetically-manipulated, which again prove to be controversial.
 It is also recommended to avoid hydrolyzed soy protein and eliminate the use of soy protein isolate/concentrate where possible.
-My advice: check out www.soyinfo.com and www.cspinet.org to make informed decisions on soy.